xmikazz/delivery-delay-attribution/README.md

 | On time | 88,482 | 3.00 | 7.89 |

 Both segments degrade on late orders, but transit accounts for ~86% of the excess days.
-The lever is the carrier, not seller SLA enforcement — the opposite of what H1 predicted.
+The lever is the carrier, not seller SLA enforcement.
+This is the opposite of what H1 predicted.

 **It's a tail problem, not a slow network.** 2,467 of 7,822 late orders (32%) spent over 30 days in transit; worst was 205 days.
-Most orders move fine — a subset gets stuck.
+Most orders move fine; a subset gets stuck.

 **And it's geographic.** Late rate by destination state: